-The Goucher College Master of Education (M.Ed.) degree developed by Goucher and Sheppard Pratt aims to meet the urgent needs of today's teachers.
+The Master of Education (M.Ed.) degree developed by Goucher and Sheppard Pratt aims to meet the urgent needs of today's teachers.

 In private and public schools in cities, suburbs, and rural areas alike, teachers are facing a growing population of psychologically and sociologically disrupted students.
 The causes may range from family difficulties, such as drug and alcohol abuse, to educational problems, such as inappropriate school curriculum.
-The challenges posed in the classroom, however, are uniformly immense.
-To understand the needs and motivations of students and to help them overcome obstacles to learning within their environments, educators, administrators, and other concerned adults need specialized training that is unavailable in most M.Ed. programs.
+The pandemic has exacerbated these issues and highlighted issues of inequality.
+The challenges posed in the classroom, however, are immense.
+To understand the needs and motivations of students and to help them to overcome obstacles to learning within their environments, educators, administrators, and other concerned adults need specialized training.

-The Master of Education Program offers 12 areas of specialization.
+The Master of Education Program offers twelve areas of specialization.

-Goucher College's customized M.Ed. degree and structured professional development certificates (for post-master's degree students), developed in collaboration with Sheppard Pratt, aim to fill this void.
-With a curriculum specially designed to integrate theoretical, technological, and practical coursework, the graduate program is divided into 12 areas of specialization (MHEC defines specialization as concentration): athletic program leadership and administration; at-risk and diverse learners; teaching English for speakers of other languages; health services leadership; literacy strategies for content learning; middle school; Montessori Studies; reading instruction (MSDE-approved for Reading Specialist certification); reducing student, classroom, and school disruption: prevention and intervention; school improvement leadership (MSDE-approved for Administrator I certification); special education for certified early childhood elementary and secondary teachers; and teacher as leader in technology.
+Goucher College's customized M.Ed. degree and structured professional development certificates (for post-master's degree students), developed in collaboration with Sheppard Pratt, aim to prepare excellent professionals.
+With a curriculum specially designed to integrate theoretical, technological, and practical coursework, the graduate program is divided into twelve areas of specialization (MHEC defines specialization as concentration): Athletic Program Leadership and Administration; At-Risk and Diverse Learners; Teaching English for Speakers of Other Languages; Literacy Strategies for Content Learning; Reading Instruction (MSDE-approved for Reading Specialist certification); Reducing Student, Classroom, and School Disruption: Prevention and Intervention; School Improvement Leadership (MSDE-approved for Administrator I certification); Special Education for Certified Early Childhood, Elementary, and Secondary Teachers; and Teacher as Leader in Technology.
 Each area addresses the societal forces that have an impact on student development and success and examines social and ethical issues, curricular and management strategies, and relevant research.
 Students entering the program since 2003 are expected to demonstrate technology literacy (using Maryland's Teacher Technology Standards) and to complete electronic portfolios and standards review conferences.
 Active student status is required to complete the electronic portfolio.